 The Board of Directors has recommended a .10% cash dividend and a 10% stock dividend (Bonus Share) for your approval for the year ended 31st December 2003.

-Mr. Salman F Rahman, Director of the company retires by rotation as per Articles 126 and 127 of the Articles of Association of the Company and being eligible, offer himself for reelection.
+Mr. Salman F Rahman, Director of the company retires by rotation as per Articles 126 and 127 of the Articles of Association of the Company and being eligible, offers himself for reelection.

 Mr. Iqbla Ahmed (Nominee of Bangladesh Export Import Company Limited) and Mr. O.K.
 Chowdhury and Mr. A.B.
 Siddiqur Rahman (Nominees of Beximco Holdings Limited) Directors of the company, retire by rotation as per Articles 126 and 127 of the Articles of Association of the Company and being eligible, offer themselves for re-election.